 In a speech: In the preamble the Lord-Lieutenant should be referred to as “My Lord-Lieutenant”.
 A speech might begin “Lord-Lieutenant, Ladies and Gentlemen”.

-Conversation: On formal occasions – Lord-Lieutenant, or Mrs Maw
+Conversation: On formal occasions – Lord-Lieutenant, or Mr Saddiq.

 A speech might begin “Vice Lord-Lieutenant, Ladies and Gentlemen…” or “Deputy Lieutenant”.

 A space should be reserved for the Lord-Lieutenant’s car (or the nominated Deputy if representing the LL) as close as possible to the entrance.

-The Lord Lieutenant should be met on arrival by the host and escorted from the entrance door to her seat
+The Lord-Lieutenant should be met on arrival by the host and escorted from the entrance door to his seat.

 Church Services and Seating